dbt-labs/dbt-codegen/integration_tests/README.md

 As mentioned, you'll need a target database to run the integration tests and develop against.
 You can use a cloud warehouse, but the easiest and free way to work is to use Postgres locally.
 We include a `docker-compose.yml` file that will spin up a Postgres container for you to make this easy.

-Specific instructions on installing and getting started with Docker for your OS can be found [here](https://docs.docker.com/get-docker/).

 To run the Postgres container, just run:

 ```shell